 Afterwards, belatedly realizing what he had done, Wilhelm panicked and tried to pull back from the catastrophe to which he had doomed his country and all of Europe.
 But it was too late.
 More than two million young German soldiers died for nothing in that war over the next four years.
 A needless war fought over allegations of complicity in an assassination cost the bones of a lot more than one, solitary Pomeranian grenadier.

-The causes of World War I were compulsarily taught to millions of schoolchildren when I was growing up in Ireland and Britain.
+The causes of World War I were compulsorily taught to millions of schoolchildren when I was growing up in Ireland and Britain.
 Today I doubt one American in half a million could explain them.
-Yet Congress in Washington and the US media are madly urging on the US government to replicate the castastrophe in what could trigger a global thermonuclear holocaust.
+Yet Congress in Washington and the US media are madly urging on the US government to replicate the catastrophe in what could trigger a global thermonuclear holocaust.

 Assassination!
 Instead of the suspected involvement of the tiny Serbian government which was indeed deeply involved in the plot (but for which no proof at the time was in fact uncovered) we see the US government following the lead of the UK government in blaming Russia without any evidence whatsoever in the alleged assassination of Sergei Skripal.